 Why does the moon seem to change its shape every night?
 Why can I see the moon in the daytime?

-The answer to both questions is that the moon is a world in space, just as Earth is.
-Like Earth, it’s always half illuminated by the sun.
-In other words, the round globe of the moon has a day side and a night side.
+The answer to both questions is the same.
+It’s that the moon is a world in space, just as Earth is.
+Like Earth, the moon is always half illuminated by the sun; the round globe of the moon has a day side and a night side.
 From our earthly vantage point, as the moon orbits around Earth, we see varying fractions of its day and night sides.
 These are the changing phases of the moon.
-And we the moon is in the daytime sky about half the time.
+And the moon is in the daytime sky about half the time.
 It’s just that it’s sometimes it’s so near the sun we don’t notice it.
 How can you understand moon phases?
 Here are four things to remember:

 … and here are the names of all the full moons.

-Bottom line: This post explains why the moon waxes and wanes in phase, and gives some keys to understanding moon phases.
-It also provides links to descriptions of the various phases of the moon.
+Bottom line: Why the moon waxes and wanes in phase.
+Four keys to understanding moon phases.
+Links to descriptions of the various phases of the moon.